 This doesn’t mean you should go spend $150 on a new closet unit.
 Reference the categories Konmari suggested above and dedicate bins and organizers accordingly.

 4. Keep what matters most

 The Konmari method focuses on purging your home of everything your family doesn’t “need” and keeping what brings you joy.
-It’s comforting to keep sentimental items from precious times.
-Save pieces that bring your family joy and amplify your best times together.
+It’s comforting to keep sentimental items from cherished times.
+Save pieces that bring your family joy and amplify treasured times together.

 Revive keepsakes into decor that not only take up less space, but now have a perfect place in your house.
 You can do this by taking pictures of these items and printing them out.
 For visually appealing mementos such as concert tickets, display them in a shadow box.

-Found some old sentimental letters while you were organizing your coats?
+Find some sentimental letters while you were organizing your coats?
 Put your blinders on and focus on the category at hand.
-It’s so easy to get caught up in the nostalgia and then two hours go by but your coats still aren’t sorted and tidy.
+It’s easy to get caught up in the nostalgia — before you know it, two hours have passed and your coats still haven’t been sorted.

 When tackling each category, do your tidying all at once, not in segments.
 Avoid distracting detours, such as old photographs or letters you might stumble across.
 Fifteen minutes looking at pictures here and an hour sorting through nostalgic pieces there adds up.

 6. Orderly house = Orderly life